-An introduction from FMC Senior Advisor Darlene Wolnik on Metrics role to support network evaluation projects.
+An introduction from FMC Training & Technical Assistance Director Darlene Wolnik on Metrics role to support network evaluation projects.

 For the past 45 + years, the market field has operated as highly efficient but extremely low-capacity individual operations in thousands of communities.
 In light of that, any changes in job duties or systems relies on the careful development and refinement, and should only be undertaken when there is a critical mass ready to use those tools and functionality.

 Therefore, the development of Farmers Market Metrics (Metrics) has been closely tied to the development of a culture of data collection and use of data for markets.
 At FMC, we have watched this culture grow by leaps and bounds, and see our role in this process as providing necessary and appropriate resources for markets engaged in evaluation.

 Metrics was and is designed for a market organization to be able to collect and report data to their community in one system.
 In addition, it allows network leaders to lead an adoption of data collection among a set of markets through building a shared data collection system, and through sharing aggregated data to the larger community and among policymakers.

 Adding the very necessary network level is where one set of complications comes in because this means that data must act a certain way across markets, which means it has to be collected and entered the exact same way.
 Yet at the same time, we also have to respect the clear current directive from almost all markets that certain data, such as vendor data, cannot be shared without explicit permission.